-Students will investigate the impact of school law on the rights of students and educators as guaranteed by the Constitution and will include state and federal statutory and regulatory provisions as well as sort and contract liability as they influence public education.
-Students will explore states and federal regulations that present barriers to educational options and how decisions affect admissions, marketing, accountability and special needs students.
+Students will investigate the impact of school law on the rights of students and educators as guaranteed by the United States Constitution and will include federal and state statutes and regulations (state and federal statutory and regulatory provisions) as well as tort and contract liability as they influence public education.
+Students will explore federal and state regulations that present specific processes and procedures to be implemented by school administrators in working with parents, students, and educators.
+Prerequisite/s: None

-EDL 525 Human Resources - Process and Staff Development (3 Cr)
+EDL 525 Human Resources: Process and Staff Development (3 Cr)

 This course prepares prospective school administrators in the personnel components of the profession.
 From analysis of positions to recruitment, selection, induction, retention to termination current and past court cases are used to understand the historical and legal responsibilities of administrators in today's educational personnel climate.
 Readings, case studies, presentations, papers, field experience and group activities are the tools used to cover these topics.
+Prerequisite/s: None

-EDL 530 Organizational Management of Schools (3 Cr)
+EDL 530 Management of Schools (3 Cr)

 Students will internalize the implications of the authority and total responsibility placed on school administrators.
 Emphasis will be placed on the students' ability to implement the components of a vision and mission statement, by evaluating a research-based program to improve student achievement.
 In addition, students will demonstrate their ability to distinguish between different leadership models.
 Further, students will display a thorough understanding of effective school management, information gathering, delegation, decision-making strategies/models, ethical leadership, systematic planning, as well as community and stakeholder partnerships.
+Prerequisite/s: None

-EDL 545 Administration of School Improvement Process (3 Cr)
+EDL 545 School Improvement Process (3 Cr)